Table of Contents

-Sometimes, the sebaceous adenoma is in a tricky location on your dog’s body, causing a problem by either growing too big or being irritated when the dog lies down, eats, or, in some cases, blinks – all depending on where the mass is situated on your dog’s body.
+Sometimes, the sebaceous cyst on a dog is in a tricky location on your dog’s body, causing a problem by either growing too big or being irritated when the dog lies down, eats, or, in some cases, blinks – all depending on where the mass is situated on your dog’s body.

 Removal of sebaceous adenomas is usually only considered to improve a dog’s quality of life if they are chewing and licking the area constantly or other problems have developed (10).

 How Are Sebaceous Adenomas Diagnosed?